 Let the ice cream melt a little before eating it.
 This is also true of milk-based ice cream.
 Allow the ice cream sit at room temp for several minutes before consuming.
 It will be less hard and dense.

 If all else fails, purchase an ice cream maker.
 I have 2, both with a compressor built in.
 This is by far a much better machine than those that require bowl freezing.
 Having your own machine gives you SO MUCH creative control.
 In the end, you’ll end up with recipes you love, and you’ll probably save a little money as well.

 This brings us to the last three dairy free substitutions.
 Commercially, there aren’t many brands/options available nationwide.
 Here’s what I can tell you about the brands I have access to: they behave as expected, and are a 1:1 exchange when used in recipes.

 However, I’ll add this: when I develop recipes, I avoid these products, as I know many of our users and readers can’t have them.
 I reinvent the wheel a bit by calling for more basic ingredients and building from the ground up.

 Where pudding is concerned, if you can’t have store bought, ingredients such as cashew, banana, and avocado will all add a great mouthfeel to your pudding.
 If you rely heavily on gums, you’ll have something a bit more goopy than pudding.
 This does NOT mean it isn’t delicious.
 It means you’ll need to manage your expectations and remind yourself that you’re creating new food memories.

 Hopefully this article has given you a better understanding of dairy free substitutions and when to use them.
 Be sure to read over the related articles (linked at the start of the article), as they’ll provide more context for you.
-If you’re looking for dairy free recipes, our RAISE website is 100% dairy (and gluten/wheat) free.
-In fact, check out our Advanced Recipe Search and plug in your unique needs.
+If you’re looking for dairy free recipes, the RAISE website is 100% dairy (and gluten/wheat) free.
+In fact, check out the Advanced Recipe Search and plug in your unique needs.